tombonan/caselaw/README.md

 ### Search for Cases by Text

-Search the full text of cases and return the cases that contain the search term
+Search the full text of cases and return the cases that contain the search term.
+The second argument is the number of cases to be returned.

 ```ruby
 client.search_cases("insurance", 20)